Foundation / Corporation

 Grants of up to $25,000 to USA practicing and faculty veterinarians, veterinary students, and post-doctoral fellows for research on free-roaming and shelter cats, with an emphasis on conditions and diseases that affect them.
 The goal of the funding is to advance the health of free-roaming and shelter cats and encourage the best shelter medicine practices for all USA shelters.

-Winn Feline Foundation, in collaboration with PetSmart Charities®, is pleased to announce a special emphasis request for proposals in feline shelter medicine.
+Winn Feline Foundation, in collaboration with PetSmart Charities®, is pleased to announce again for 2019 a special emphasis request for proposals in feline shelter medicine.
 Animal shelters in the United States take in and care for over 3 million cats each year.
 Some are healthy kittens with a high likelihood of adoption; many are adult or senior cats that are injured or ill, and often stressed, increasing their susceptibility to disease.
 Illness and behavioral issues reduce the likelihood of adoption and place significant burden on shelter resources at both the level of population-based care and individual animal care.
 Winn Feline Foundation is requesting proposals to address the needs of shelter and free-roaming cats, which includes but is not limited to the following:

 - Upper Respiratory Infection (URI)